Frequently Asked Questions re: Federal Impacts on UC/UCI Research

 Sponsored Projects has not received any formal notifications from NIH indicating nonstandard reductions in award amounts or disapprovals of carryforwards because of these Executive Orders and Directives.

 NIH announced a new peer review framework for research project grants on October 19, 2023.
-Some Notices of Funding Opportunities (NOFOs) will now expire on May 24, 2025.
-R01, R21, and R34 continuous submission applications for the May 7, 2025 AIDS due date will be accepted until June 1, 2025.
-No applications will be accepted for due dates on or after May 25, 2025.
+Some Notices of Funding Opportunities (NOFOs) expired on May 24, 2025.

 National Science Foundation (NSF)